 In 2004 Jeffrey, with his wife, Robin, purchased the Nulton & Mattle Funeral Home, Inc, establishing the Jennings, Nulton & Mattle Funeral Home, Inc., continuing the over 100 year tradition of providing quality and compassionate funeral service in the greater Rochester area.

 The Penfield Road building is almost 10,000 square feet and sits on approximately one and one-half acres of land.
 The building has a spacious entrance hall and two large viewing and service rooms.
-The larger of these two rooms can be divided to serve families who desire a smaller setting.
-A children’s area, arrangement conference room, handicapped accessible restrooms and a selection area for pet memorial items complete the public areas of the main floor.
-The children’s area contains a television with a VCR/DVD player, a variety of games, coloring books and other child friendly toys.
+We have an arrangement conference room, handicapped accessible restrooms and two areas of coat racks to complete the public areas of the main floor.
 The arrangement conference area has more of the feel of a dining room in a private home, rather than an office.
-The pet memorial area has a wide selection of pet urns, headstones, memory books, sympathy cards and literature for those among us who mourn the loss of a four legged family member.

 The lower level of the building consists of the casket, burial vault and urn selection area, our main office and our extensive library of files, dating back to 1890.
 If you are working on your genealogy and believe that the Mattle family may have served your family, please feel free to contact us about searching these files.